Los Angeles History

 Manifest Destiny reached California at the time of the Mexican-American War (1846 – 1848).
-On June 18, 1846 a small group of Yankees raised the California Bear Flag and declared independence from Mexico.
-United States troops quickly took control of the presidios at Monterey and San Francisco and proclaimed the Conquest complete.
+On June 18, 1846, a small group of Yankees raised the California Bear Flag and declared independence from Mexico.
+United States troops quickly took control of the presidios at Monterey and San Francisco and proclaimed the conquest complete.

-In Southern California, the Mexicans for a time repelled American troops, but Los Angeles eventually fell to Lieutenant Colonel John C. Frémont.
+In Southern California, the Mexicans for a time repelled American troops, but Los Angeles eventually fell to Lieutenant Colonel John C. Fremont.
 The United States and Mexico signed the Treaty of Capitulation at Cahuenga Pass on January 13, 1847.

-April 4, 1850 saw the incorporation of Los Angeles as a city.
+April 4, 1850, saw the incorporation of Los Angeles as a city.
 At the same time, the old landowners started to lose their lands.
-Compelled to secure confirmation of their land grants in U.S. courts, ten percent of the bona fide land owners of Los Angeles County had to move off their land and were reduced to bankruptcy.
+Compelled to secure confirmation of their land grants in U.S. courts, ten percent of the bona fide landowners of Los Angeles County had to move off their land and were reduced to bankruptcy.

 Other Mexican residents resisted the new Anglo powers by resorting to social banditry against the gringos.
 In 1856 Juan Flores threatened Southern California with a full-scale Mexican revolt.
 He was hanged in Los Angeles in front of 3,000 spectators.
-Tiburcio Vasquez, a legend in his own time among the Mexican population for his daring feats against the Anglos, was captured in what is believed to be present day West Hollywood.
-The bandit was found guilty of two counts of murder by a San Jose jury trial in 1874, and was hanged in that location in 1875.
+Tiburcio Vasquez, a legend in his own time among the Mexican population for his daring feats against the Anglos, was captured in what is believed to be present-day West Hollywood.
+The bandit was found guilty of two counts of murder by a San Jose jury trial in 1874 and was hanged in that location in 1875.

 The thriving Chinatown was the site of terrible violence in 1871.
-A tong war between rival gangs resulted in the accidental death of a white man.
-This enraged the white populace and a mob of 500 men descended on Chinatown.
+A Tong war between rival gangs resulted in the accidental death of a white man.
+This enraged the white populace, and a mob of 500 men descended on Chinatown.
 They killed 19 men and boys, only one of whom had been involved in the original killing, as well as a white man who tried to protect them.
 Homes and businesses were looted.
 A grand jury investigation followed, but only one man ever served prison time.

-In the 1870s Los Angeles was still little more than a village of 5,000.
+In the 1870s, Los Angeles was still little more than a village of 5,000.
 By 1900 there were over 100,000 occupants of the city.
 Several men actively promoted Los Angeles, working to develop it into a great city and to make themselves rich.
-Angelenos set out to remake their geography in order to challenge San Francisco with its port facilities, railway terminal, banks and factories.
+Angelenos set out to remake their geography in order to challenge San Francisco with its port facilities, railway terminal, banks, and factories.